YiwenLiCatherine/BookRecommendSystem/README.md

 Download and initialize:

-* install the code from through git command -> git clone https://github.com/unsw-cse-comp3900-9900-22T1/capstone-project-9900-w14p-task_master.git
+* install the code from through github

-- If the git cloning is not possible, please download the zip file through the repository from [link](https://github.com/unsw-cse-comp3900-9900-22T1/capstone-project-9900-w14p-task_master)
+- If the git cloning is not possible, please download the zip file through the repository

 Run both the backend and the frontend using the following instructions